What Is a Water Source Heat Pump?

 - They generate less CO2 emissions than conventional heating systems.

-- The Energy Saving Trust (EST) estimated that such a heat pump could save you between £395 and £2,000 a year depending on which heating system you replace.
+- The Energy Saving Trust (EST) estimated that a water source heat pump could save you between £395 and £2,000 a year depending on which heating system you replace.

 - The RHI scheme offers payments to homeowners who have a heat pump, estimated between £2,325 and £3,690 a year for an average four-bedroom detached home.

-- Electricity must be used to power the pump which circulates the water through the loop, which results in every unit of electricity used by the heat pump, you receive between two and four units of heat, thus making this an efficient way to heat a building.
+- Electricity must be used to power water source heat pumps which circulate the water through the loop.
+For every unit of electricity, you'll receive between two and four units of heat in return, making heat pumps an efficient and sustainable heating solution.

 Read More: Water Source Heat Pump Cost